Chemotherapy Induced Peripheral Neuropathy CIPN

 Chemotherapy that affects the motor nerves may experience weakness of the muscles in the feet, legs, arms and hands.

-Chemotherapy-Induced Peripheral Neuropathy (CIPN) Symptoms can occur after chemotherapy within a few hours or days and can increase with additional chemotherapy treatments.
+Chemotherapy Induced Peripheral Neuropathy CIPN Symptoms can develop within hours to days after chemotherapy and can increase with additional chemotherapy treatments.

 How does Chemotherapy-Induced Peripheral Neuropathy (CIPN)